berto-dev/linux-arch-installation-flow/readme.md

 		<i>you should probably have windows in the boot list.</i><br><br>

-- check/active HDMI system:<br><sup><sub>⚠️ Warning: this step is under checks, from 2023 in installer you have property driver but it install the open in any case.
-The result of this operations is dangerous and not stable</sub></sup>
+- check/active HDMI system:<br><sup><sub>⚠️ Warning: The result of this operations is dangerous and not stable!<br>⚠️ This step is under checks, from 2023 in the arch installer profile you can choose the "original nvidia driver" but its get the "open nouveau-driver" in any case (for fix wrong installation try [this pipeline](./nvidia-driver-fix.md)). </sub></sup>
 	- sound services for Nvidia:<br>
 		`$ lspci -k | grep -A 2 -E "(VGA|3D)"`<br>
 		if nvida driver is OK:<br>